Position

 • Cons:

-• Irregular income: Earnings can vary depending on the number of clients.
+• Irregular income depending on the number of clients

 What is the job outlook for a Pet Sitter?

 The job outlook for pet sitters is promising, with an average of 70,900 job positions available each year.
 This trend is expected to grow by 15.5% from 2022 to 2032, according to the Bureau of Labor Statistics (BLS).
-This growth reflects the increasing number of pet owners who need reliable care for their pets while they are away.
-Pet sitters provide essential services, ensuring pets receive the attention and care they need.
+This growth reflects the increasing number of pet owners who rely on professional pet sitters for their furry friends.

 Continue to Salaries for Pet Sitter